yandex-cloud/docs/en/_tutorials/datalens/data-from-appmetrica-yc-visualization.md

    ![image](../../_assets/datalens/solution-13/14-bar-chart.png)

 1. In the upper-right corner, click **Save**, then enter the chart name `Event chains`.
-1. Add the SQL chart to your dashboard.
+1. Add the QL chart to your dashboard.

    1. In the menu on the left, click **Dashboards**.
    1. Select the **auto.ru app** dashboard from the list.